fouVReaux/Granolar/README.md

 # Granolar

-Granolar is a machine learning project that reconstruct grains of sound, it is executable with Python3.
+Granolar is a machine learning project that reconstructs grains of sound, it is executable with Python3.

 ## Installation